 Your app will be available all over the world, in countries with customs, cultures, social structures, and beliefs far beyond your personal experience.
 So you need to toss aside the traditional demographics such as age, gender, and income.
 That too can lead you down the wrong path.
 There is an entirely different way of looking at app consumers and defining the unique community you plan to serve.

 Becoming a parent, for example, introduced me to the “motherhood” tribe.
 It completely reshaped me from a globe-trotting-thrill-seeker to a nose-wiping-eat-your-veggies-read-a-book-instead-nut.
-Mostly, I was suddenly best friends with all moms, even if we had very little else in common.
-No matter what language we speak, our age, personal beliefs, or cultures we’re from, we all want the exact same thing—a happy and healthy family.
-So we exchange tips about helpful blogs, reliable babysitters, knowledgeable pediatricians and healthy recipes.
+Mostly, I was suddenly best friends with all mums, even if we had very little else in common.
+No matter what language we speak, our age, personal beliefs, or cultures we’re from, we all want the same thing—a happy and healthy family.
+So we exchange tips about helpful blogs, reliable babysitters, knowledgeable paediatricians and healthy recipes.

 To narrow down your tribe, try identifying key characteristics that unite the people you envision using your app, such as a shared passion, stage of life, or desire for change.
 Remember, your success is inversely proportional to the size of the market you choose to target, so aim to keep it small.
 Answering this list of questions will help you.

 - What are my tribe’s shared passions, values, and beliefs?
 Do they share a common goal?

 - Is my tribe at a particular life stage?
 Puberty?
 Parenthood?
 Graduation?

 - What is their common identity, sense of belonging, and expression?